ThomasScialom/MLSUM/README.md

 Usage of dataset is restricted to non-commercial research purposes only.
 Copyright belongs to the original copyright holders.

-It is also available upon request, you can reach us at thomas@recital.ai
+It is also available upon request, you can reach us at t.scialom@gmail.com

 ## Outputs used in the paper